lucas-martinic/QuestDisplayAccessDemo/README.md

 ### Gotchas

 ⚠️ To set this up in an existing project, you'll need the app to launch with the `UnityPlayerActivityWithMediaProjector` activity.
-To set this up you need to modify your `manifest.xml` file.
+To set this up you need to modify your `AndroidManifest` file.
 For more info, see [this page](https://docs.unity3d.com/Manual/android-custom-activity.html).

 ⚠️ You may need to be on Quest system software v68 or higher